neicnordic/sensitive-data-archive/docs/decisions/0004-separate-passport-clearinghouse-service.md

 ## Considered Options

-1. **Separate Visa Authorization Service with local caching**
+1. **Separate Visa Authorization Service**
 2. **Redis-backed shared session cache in the download service**
 3. **Keep current architecture (status quo)**

 ## Decision Outcome

-Proposed: **Option 1** — extract visa validation into a separate service with local ristretto caching per pod.
+Proposed: **Option 1** — extract visa validation into a separate service with in-process ristretto caching in the authorization service pods (download pods have no authorization cache).
 To be confirmed at the NeIC SDA-Devs bi-weekly meet-up.

 ### Consequences